lokothodida-bud/rnd-kill-the-wabbit/README.md

       (so it is a backwards-compatible feature to implement)
 4. Demo and/or findings
     - Show schema + example applications
+    - Clients may not want to implement against the event stream, but given that we can still turn a stream into webhooks, we can still use this internally without compatibility issues
 5. Next steps
     - Implement SQL storage driver for sidecar
     - Pick a service to help decouple from RabbitMQ and test that this integration works